Bug report #14463

 You don't need to install what you don't want and you can decide whether you want desktop links or not.
 Well, it's more control at least.

-#16 Updated by Giovanni Manghi almost 7 years ago
+#16 Updated by Giovanni Manghi over 7 years ago

-#17 Updated by Giovanni Manghi about 5 years ago
+#17 Updated by Giovanni Manghi almost 6 years ago

 End of life notice: QGIS 2.18 LTR